What Are the Odds

-What Are the Odds is an 2019 Indian Hinglish drama film directed by Megha Ramaswamy.
-Starring Abhay Deol, Yashaswini Dayama and Karanvir Malhotra, the film tells the story of two unintentional teenage friends who end-up spending an entire day together.
+What Are the Odds is a 2019 Indian Hinglish drama film directed by Megha Ramaswamy.
+Starring Abhay Deol, Yashaswini Dayama and Karanvir Malhotra, the film tells the story of two unintentional teenage friends who end up spending an entire day together.

 The film premiered at the closing night gala for the Indian Film Festival of Los Angeles in 2019, and was released on Netflix on 20 May 2020.